Rumpelstiltskin: Plot

-In order to appear superior, a miller brags to the king and people of his kingdom by claiming his daughter can spin straw into gold.
+A miller, in audience with his king, boasts that his daughter can spin straw into gold.
+(Note: Some versions make the miller's daughter blonde and describe the "straw-into-gold" claim as a careless boast the miller makes about the way his daughter's straw-like blond hair takes on a gold-like lustre when sunshine strikes it.)
 The king calls for the girl, locks her up in a tower room filled with straw and a spinning wheel, and demands she spin the straw into gold by morning or he will have her killed.
+(Note: Other versions have the king threatening to lock her up in a dungeon forever, or to punish her father for lying.)
 When she has given up all hope, a little imp-like man appears in the room and spins the straw into gold in return for her necklace of glass beads.
 The next morning the king takes the girl to a larger room filled with straw to repeat the feat, and the imp once again spins, in return for the girl's glass ring.
 On the third day the girl is taken to an even larger room filled with straw, and told by the king that if she can spin all this straw into gold he will marry her, but if she cannot she will be executed.
 While she is sobbing alone in the room, the little imp appears again and promises that he can spin the straw into gold for her, but the girl tells him she has nothing left with which to pay.
-The strange creature suggests she pay him with her first child.
-She reluctantly agrees, and he sets about spinning the straw into gold.
+The imp suggests she pay him with her first child.
+She reluctantly agrees thinking he’ll forget about the deal, and he sets about spinning the straw into gold.
+(Note: In some versions, the imp appears and begins to turn the straw into gold, paying no heed to the girl's protests that she has nothing to pay him with; when he finishes the task, he states that the price is her first child, and the horrified girl objects because she never agreed to this arrangement.)